TheQuantiser/CustomCH/docs/BuildSystem.md

 CMake handles dependency tracking automatically, so incremental builds only recompile files that have changed.
 To clean the build simply delete the `build` directory.

+### Executable targets

+Each `.cpp` file placed in the `bin` subdirectories of `CombineTools` or `CombinePdfs` is automatically built as a standalone executable.
+CMake uses file globbing in the package `CMakeLists.txt` files to discover these sources and creates the corresponding targets without any additional steps.
+The former `updateBinBuildFile.py` helper script is no longer required.